Cost of living

 |Type of expense||Average cost per month|

 Travel costs can vary quite a bit depending on how much exploring you wish to do in your free time and whether your accommodation is within walking distance to your lectures.
-Check the commute cost before committing to an off-campus property.
+A weekly UNO bus ticket travelling between Luton and Hatfield costs £29.
+A day return train from London to Hatfield is £16.90 (costs correct January 2023).
+Check the commute cost before committing to an off-campus property as these can add a significant amount to your budget.

 |Rent||£500 to £966 (depending on location and quality)|